skx/sysadmin-util/README.md

 ssl-expiry-date
 ----------------

 Report the date, and number of days, until the given SSL certificate expires.
+Multiple domain-names may be accepted and each is tested in turn.

+The default output is "noisy", but you may add "-d" to simplify this to the domain-name and the number of days remaining on the certificate.

 Example:

       ./ssl-expiry-date  bbc.co.uk
-        Certificate presented at : bbc.co.uk
+      bbc.co.uk
-        Expires: Jun 18 13:50:58 2013 GMT  [63 days in the future]
+          Expires: Sep 18 13:50:57 2016 GMT
+          Days: 266

+      ./ssl-expiry-date -d bbc.co.uk steve.org.uk
+      bbc.co.uk: 266
+      steve.org.uk: 82